-Alex Trebek’s 5 greatest moments on ‘Jeopardy!’
+Alex Trebek died 4 years ago.
+Here are 5 of his best moments on ‘Jeopardy!’

-Editor’s note: This story originally published on Nov.
-10, 2020.
-It has been updated to reflect the second anniversary of Alex Trebek’s death.

-It’s now been two years since the death of Alex Trebek, who was the beloved face of “Jeopardy!” for more than three decades.
+It’s now been four years since the death of Alex Trebek, who was the beloved face of “Jeopardy!” for more than three decades.

 Trebek’s dedication to “Jeopardy!” was so deep that he continued to host the show while receiving treatment for pancreatic cancer.
-The 80-year-old “Jeopardy!” host taped his final episodes just days before his death on Nov.
+The longtime “Jeopardy!” host taped his final episodes just days before his death on Nov.
 8, 2020.

-Today we honor Alex Trebek.
-For over three decades he brought integrity, humor and intelligence to his duties as host of Jeopardy!
-He will be in our hearts forever.— Jeopardy! (@Jeopardy) November 10, 2020

-To honor Trebek, here’s a look at five great moments during his career as “Jeopardy!” host.
+To honor Trebek, here’s a look back at five great moments during his career as “Jeopardy!” host.

 When none of the contestants knew anything about football